OfficeDev/Teams-app-cicd-guide/doc/transparent.md

 ## Test the teams app
 You will need the **appPackage** to test your Teams app.
 Teamsapp CLI's command "teamsapp package" can help you create the `appPackage.zip` automatically.
 If you cannot use teamsapp CLI, you can follow below steps to create the appPackage by hand.

-1. prepare `mainfest.json`
+1. prepare `mainfest.json`.

     The default manifest.json in Teams Toolkit project has placeholders (wrapped in ${{}}).
 You should replace these placeholders with true values.

-2. prepare App icons
+2. prepare App icons.

     Your should prepare 2 .png versions of your app icon: a color and outline version.
 You can check [here](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/apps-package#app-icons) for the details of the app icon.

-3. zip the appPackage
+3. zip the appPackage.

     Zip the above manifest.json and 2 .png files into `appPackage.zip`.